Dhorpatan Hunting Reserve Trek

 CountryNepal

-View Nepal offers an exclusive adventure quite different to other mainstream trekking companies and agents, announcing Dhorpatan Hunting Reserve Trek, the one and only wild-life reserved for hunting within Nepal, as well depending upon the season for mountain wild-life that includes birds and pheasants.
+View Nepal Treks offers an exclusive adventure quite different to other mainstream trekking companies and agents, announcing Dhorpatan Hunting Reserve Trek, the one and only wild-life reserved for hunting within Nepal, as well depending upon the season for mountain wild-life that includes birds and pheasants.

 Most of the wild animals in the mountainous areas of Nepal for hunting allowed is shooting Blue-Sheep, Himalayan Thar and Muntjac with other jungle fowls although we are committed to Eco-Tourism and conserving wildlife and green environment from destructions, where Dhorpatan Hunting Trek will be another chapter in our adventure list, as Nepal Government made this hunting reserve way back in the early 1970s, just to control the ecological balance of the nature.